-As a small business owner, your survival depends completely on getting paid by clients.
+As a small business owner, your survival depends entirely on getting paid by clients.
 It’s as simple as that.
 If the money isn’t coming in, you can kiss your freelance life goodbye.

-But before you panic and worry about the possibilities of an unhealthy cashflow, consider our complete guide to invoicing.
+But before you panic and worry about the possibilities of unhealthy cash flow, consider our complete guide to invoicing.
 Because if you want to get paid on time, you have to establish a reliable system that confirms you as a professional, respected supplier.

 Through our considered help and advice, you will discover everything you need to know about invoicing your clients professionally while ensuring you get paid on time – leaving you to get on with all the good stuff – i.e. creating and making.

 So if you find the thought of invoicing daunting, the following tips will help you to avoid the usual pitfalls and frustrations.

 1. Do a little research on all new clients

 When you win a new client, you face lots of unknowns.
 At such an early stage in the relationship, you don’t yet know if they’re reliable payers or even if they’ll pay you at all!
 Combat this by doing a little investigation via the UK Government’s Company Check website and gain access to company or director reports, to see what you’re potentially dealing with.

 Lessen your risk further by insisting on payment of deposit upfront.
 Charge anything between 25 and 50% – depending on the work involved.
 That way, you have some money in the bank before you even get started.
 It's quite a common practice, so don’t feel shy about asking for peace of mind.